 - Transportation – According to the Intelligent Transportation Society of America, “big data has arrived in the transportation industry, and is already being leveraged for new insights.”
 The infiltration of data science into the transportation sector could lead to increased opportunities for data scientists in Hawaii, with the state’s commercial airlines and shipping companies alike employing professionals to develop solutions in areas ranging from fuel use to route planning.

-- Military – In 2013, Reggie Brothers, then the deputy assistant secretary of defense for Research, said data scientists are the most in-demand job for the military.
+- Military – Big Data has been a feature at the Pentagon since the 1960s, but it’s only in recent years that the real possibilities have been explored in military data science.
 The reason for this demand is the massive influx of data the military is collecting from unmanned vehicles, such as the autonomous real-time ground ubiquitous surveillance imaging system (ARGUS-IS), which can stream up to a million terabytes of data on a daily basis.
-This inundation of data is also stemming from naval ships, with the Naval Science and Technology Future Force estimating that ships will be able to store more than 1,000 terabytes of data by 2020.
 With 15 military bases in Hawaii, the state will undoubtedly present opportunities for qualified data scientists in the coming years.

 Preparing to Enroll in a Master’s Degree Program in Data Science in Hawaii

-Admission to master’s programs in data science is highly selective, with schools analyzing applicants’ past education, relevant work experience, and competency in a variety of areas related to the field.
-In most cases, it is expected that incoming graduate students have already mastered certain proficiencies and gained relevant work experience.
+Admission to master’s programs in data science can be highly selective, with schools considering applicants’ past education, relevant work experience, and competency in a variety of areas related to the field.
+In most cases, they will expect incoming graduate students to have already mastered certain proficiencies and to have gained relevant work experience.
+You hit the ground running in a data science master’s, and people who can’t keep up don’t even make the first cut.

 Undergraduate Degree and Master’s Prerequisite Courses